k0rventen/lampone/README.md

 The cluster state is handled by [fluxcd](https://fluxcd.io/), based on what's in this repo.

-In `k8s/` there are 4 folders:
+In `k8s/` there are 3 main folders:
 - `flux`, the entrypoint used by the flux controller for synchronizing the cluster.
 Main 'apps' are declared here.
   The interval for the source GitRepo is set to `1m`, so changes will be picked up within a minute or so.
 - `infra` represents what's needed for the cluster to function:
   - a [nfs-server](https://github.com/k0rventen/docker-nfs-server) + [csi-nfs-driver](https://github.com/kubernetes-csi/csi-driver-nfs) for handling persistent volumes,
-  - an IngressController with [Traefik](https://github.com/traefik/traefik), one private (listens on local lan), one "public" (routes specific subdomains from cloudflare),
+  - an IngressController with [Traefik](https://github.com/traefik/traefik), one private (listens on local lan), one "public",
   - [cert-manager](https://github.com/cert-manager/cert-manager) for certificates management of my domain,
   - [kube-vip](https://github.com/kube-vip/kube-vip) for managing the cluster's VIP.
-  - [cloudflare tunnel](https://github.com/cloudflare/cloudflared) for exposing part of my services to the outside world,
+  - [rathole](https://github.com/rathole-org/rathole) for exposing part of my services to the outside world ([see here](#cloudflare-tunnel-alternative-w-a-vps)),
   - [tailscale-operator](https://github.com/tailscale/tailscale/tree/main/cmd/k8s-operator/deploy) for accessing my private services from wherever (using a subnet route) and for my cluster services to access my offsite backup server
   - [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) for managing k8s upgrades directly in the cluster using CRDs.
   - a [renovate](https://github.com/renovatebot/renovate) cronjob to create PR for components updates (w/ auto merging when it's a patch level update and other rules)
+  - [velero](https://velero.io/docs/v1.17/) + [garage](https://garagehq.deuxfleurs.fr/) for daily, local backups of the cluster (if an app fails and borks its files).
-  - a [restic](https://github.com/restic/restic) cronjob that create the local backup (if an app fails and borks its files) and remote backup (if the server catches on fire)
+  - a [restic](https://github.com/restic/restic) cronjob that create a remote backup of the whole nfs dir (in case the server catches on fire) for DR situation,
+  - [kyverno](https://kyverno.io/) for enforcing policies in the cluster,
+  - [goldilocks](https://github.com/FairwindsOps/goldilocks) for automatic adjustments of limits/requests,
+  - a [vcluster](https://www.vcluster.com/docs/vcluster/) where I do all my pre production testing, see [here](#staging-env).

 - `apps`, the actual services running on the cluster:
   - [adguard](https://github.com/AdguardTeam/AdGuardHome) for DNS/DHCP